mighty-justice/tester/README.md

 ## Quick Start
 Tester lets you configure and bootstrap your tests the way you want to.
 The possibilities are endless, but here's a quick summary to get you started.

-In this example, we'll create a Transport hook to mock our API calls, default to a Profile that uses that hook and test it.
-We will also create a Light profile that allow us to test without the custom hook when needed.
+In this example, we'll create a Transport hook to mock our API calls and test it.

 ### Configuration
 Add this to your `jestSetup.js` file.